 - Which player will serve on a team is determined by the score of the serving team.
 If the score is even, then the player on the right-hand side of the court will serve.
 If the score is odd, then the player on the left-hand side of the court will serve.
 So, for example, if the score is 0-0, and the receiving team wins the rally, then the receiving team will win a point and the right to serve.
 The score will now be 1-0, so the player on the left-side of the receiving team will serve next.

-- The Major League teams will change ends of the pickleball court when a team reaches 11 points as the first team to 21 points wins (win by 2 points).
+- The Major League teams will change ends of the pickleball court when a team reaches 11 points.
+The first team to 21 points wins (win by 2 points).
 However, points after the 20th point may only be scored on the serve.
-Further, if one team is at 20 points, the other team's points will "freeze" at 18 points, and such other team may only score points when serving.